 Penal colony planets are usually miserable hell-holes.
 The prisoners may or may not be forced to perform hard labor (often mining), if no labor is required the government thinks that the hardship of simply living on the planet is punishment enough.
 The morality become questionable if the prisoners start to have children, who then are being punished for the sins of their parents.

-In Jerry Pournelle's Falkenberg's Legion novels, initially quite a few nice planets had nice colonies established.
+In Jerry Pournelle's Falkenberg's Legion novels, initially quite a few nice planets had nice settlements established by idealistic settlers.
 But the mounting population on Terra threatened collapse of civilization.
-So the Bureau of Relocation (BuRelock) would periodically perform sweeps through the welfare island districts and ship all the undesirables off to dump in the colonies.
+So the Terran Bureau of Relocation (BuRelock) would periodically perform sweeps through the welfare island districts and ship all the undesirables off to dump in the colonies.
 Whether the colonies wanted them or not.
 The nice colonies became not quite such a nice place to live, trying to cope with the unexpected flood of undesirables.
 But Terra has all the guns so shut your mouth.
+The point being that the planets did not start out as Penal colonies, but was turned into one by Terra using it as a dumping ground.

 An Imperium-imposed Colony Educational Service team can try to prevent things from going too far downhill.
 Good luck with that, such a team is by definition "outsiders."